-Monsanto was able to breathe new life into extremely valuable legacy codes which had become – by modern standards – only marginally usable.
+Monsanto (now integrated into Bayer) was able to breathe new life into extremely valuable legacy codes which had become – by modern standards – only marginally usable.
 The transformed tools were greatly enhanced with new characteristics endowed by EASA, including:

 Substantial improvement in ease of use and a dramatic reduction in learning curve, particularly for those unfamiliar with the process of running the legacy applications

 Web accessibility (including via mobile devices) to specific tools for defined user groups, with a full audit trail of usage automatically logged

 Reliability of execution, regardless of locally installed software

 Full version control and security of intellectual property embedded in the legacy codes